 (b) The split of netting basis and SER must either:

-(A) be sufficient to avoid New Source Review for each of the newly created sources or
+(A) be sufficient to avoid Major New Source Review for each of the newly created sources or

-(B) the newly created source(s) that become subject to New Source Review must comply with the requirements of OAR 340 division 224 before beginning operation under the new arrangement.
-(3) The owner of the device or emissions unit must maintain records of physical changes and changes in operation occurring since the baseline period.
+(B) the newly created source(s) that become subject to Major New Source Review must comply with the requirements of OAR 340 division 224 before beginning operation under the new arrangement.

+(c) The amount of the netting basis that is transferred to the combined heat and power facility may not exceed its potential to emit.

+(3) The owner or operator of the device or emissions unit must maintain records of physical changes and changes in operation occurring since the baseline period or most recent Major New Source Review action.

 [NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.]